 Visceral Osteopathy involves treatments that many are unaware that Osteopaths provide.
 Many know osteopaths as those who “scrub” the spine, what is less known is that osteopathy also intervenes on visceral problems, such as gastroesophageal reflux, congestion of intestinal tract and many more.
 Since we’re very focused on gut health in our practice, let’s learn more about visceral osteopathy.

-In the scientific literature, a pilot randomized sham-controlled study conducted by Florance et al. (2012), investigating the effects of visceral osteopathic treatment on patient with IBS reported, significant decrease in IBS severity between the control and the intervention group, in the first seven days of treatment.
-In this study, the intervention, consisted of direct and indirect techniques to the abdomen and colon.
+In the scientific literature, a pilot randomized sham-controlled study conducted by Florance et al. (2012), investigating the effects of visceral osteopathic treatment on a patient with IBS, reported a significant decrease in IBS severity between the control and the intervention group, in the first seven days of treatment.
+In this study, the intervention consisted of direct and indirect techniques to the abdomen and colon.

-Example: if a person suffers with the intestine, he/she could complain of a low back pain, if the “primary dysfunction” is the intestinal region, the osteopath by treating the intestine could obtain a remission of the lower back symptomatology.
+Example: if a person suffers from issues in the intestine, he/she could complain of low back pain, if the “primary dysfunction” is the intestinal region, the osteopath by treating the intestine could obtain a remission of the lower back symptomatology.

 This process can also work in the opposite way.
 If a patient complains of intestine discomfort, the “primary dysfunction” could be the lower back, therefore the osteopath by working on the vertebral column could achieve a remission of the intestine symptomology.

-These result are possible thanks to musculoskeletal and neurological connection of the viscera to the rest of the body and vice versa.
+These results are possible thanks to the musculoskeletal and neurological connection of the viscera to the rest of the body and vice versa.

-If you would like to know more about how Osteopathy can support your life on a daily basis, get in touch with Guglielmo Cenci Osteopath at Dr Susan Jamieson Integrative Medical Practice
+If you would like to know more about how Osteopathy can support your life on a daily basis, get in touch with Guglielmo Cenci, Osteopath at Dr. Susan Jamieson Integrative Medical Practice in Hong Kong.